 - Open New Store – Patanjali can increase its store in all places so that the company can take more benefits from this.

-- Patanjali can target Urban & Rural area.
+- Patanjali can target the Urban & Rural areas.

 - FMCG Future – Patanjali can capture all markets of natural FMCG in the future

 - Global Level – Patanjali has a big opportunity, they can represent India at a global level.

 - Patanjali can create their market in other countries.